Our Dietitian Weighs In: Foods to Stock Up on During Social DistancingArticle posted in: Experts’ Corner Diet & Nutrition

 Tip: Look for options that are canned with no added salt or rinse them to remove excess sodium.

 Protein shakes are the perfect shelf-stable meal replacement or snack during self-isolation.
-They are a quick and easy way to pack in the protein, so be sure to stock up on our Nutrisystem Protein Shakes to have plenty on hand during this time.
+They are a quick and easy way to pack in the protein, so be sure to stock up on our Nutrisystem Shakes to have plenty on hand during this time.

 Tip: Mix protein shakes with water.
 If using milk or milk alternatives, stock up on shelf-stable options.

-Protein bars are also a great meal prep idea to have on hand for a quick meal replacement or snack.
+Bars are also a great meal prep idea to have on hand for a quick meal replacement or snack.
 We have plenty of delicious bars to choose from on the Nutrisystem a la carte menu.

 Tip: Add a few to your cart ASAP so that you’re stocked up for the weeks ahead.